firefox-devtools/debugger/docs/getting-setup.md

 yarn run firefox
 ```

-After Firefox is open, it's nice to go to a page you want to debug.
+After Firefox is open, go to a page you want to debug.
 I recommend, TodoMVC http://todomvc.com/examples/vanillajs/.

 *Why am I opening Firefox from the terminal?*
 The firefox command opens firefox with special permissions that enable remote debugging.